Sports events around the world hit by coronavirus pandemic

 * Euroleague Basketball suspended all 2019-20 EuroLeague, EuroCup and Euroleague Next Generation Tournament games.

+* The European, American and final world qualifying boxing tournaments for the Tokyo Olympic Games were suspended on March 16.
+The IOC said the European qualifier in London that was already underway and due to run to March 24 would end after the evening session on March 17.

-* The last two games of Australia’s three-match one-day series against New Zealand in Sydney and Hobart were canceled.
+* The last two games of Australia’s three-match one-day international series against New Zealand in Sydney and Hobart were cancelled.

 * Australia and New Zealand’s limited overs tours were postponed.

-* The start of the Indian Premier League Twenty20 tournament, scheduled for March 29, was postponed until April 15.
+* The start of the Indian Premier League T20 tournament (March 29) was postponed until April 15.

-* The cricket boards of India and South Africa agreed to reschedule a three-match one-day international series to a later date.
+* The boards of India and South Africa agreed to reschedule a three-match ODI series to a later date.
 The first match on March 12 was washed out.

 * England’s two-match test series in Sri Lanka scheduled to start on March 19 was postponed.

-* The final two stages of the UAE Tour were canceled after two Italian participants tested positive.
+* The final two stages of the UAE Tour were cancelled after two Italian participants tested positive.

-* The Paris-Nice cycling race ended a day early after the eighth stage into Nice was canceled.
+* The Paris-Nice cycling race ended a day early after the eighth stage into Nice was cancelled.

-* The Giro d’Italia, scheduled to start in Budapest, Hungary on May 9, has been postponed.
+* The Giro d’Italia, scheduled to start in Budapest, Hungary on May 9, was postponed.

-* The year’s first major, the Masters, has been postponed from April 9-12 to “some later date”.
+* The year’s first major, the Masters, was postponed from April 9-12 to “some later date”.

-* The Players Championship in Florida was canceled after the first round.
-The next three PGA events have also been scrapped.
+* The Players Championship in Florida was cancelled after the first round.
+The next three PGA events were also scrapped.

-* The Honda LPGA Thailand event and the HSBC Women’s World Championship in Singapore were canceled.
+* The Honda LPGA Thailand event and the HSBC Women’s World Championship in Singapore were cancelled.

+* The next three LPGA Tour events scheduled for Arizona and California were postponed.

-* The Indian Open, the Maybank Championship in Kuala Lumpur and the China Open have all been postponed.
+* The Indian Open, the Maybank Championship in Kuala Lumpur and the China Open were postponed.

-* The Swedish Ice Hockey Association (SIHA) is ending the 2019-20 season immediately, with no playoffs, no champions, no promotion and no relegation.
+* The Swedish Ice Hockey Association ended the 2019-20 season with no playoffs, no champions, no promotion and no relegation.

+* Barys Nur-Sultan (Kazakhstan) and Jokerit Helsinki (Finland) have both withdrawn from the Kontinental Hockey League playoffs.

-* The International Judo Federation canceled all Olympic qualification events until the end of April.
+* The International Judo Federation cancelled all Olympic qualification events until the end of April.

-* Formula One canceled the Australian Grand Prix and postponed the next three races in Bahrain, Vietnam and China.
+* Formula One cancelled the Australian Grand Prix and postponed the next three races in Bahrain, Vietnam and China.

 They hope to start the season in Europe at the end of May, putting the Dutch and Spanish races currently scheduled for May 3 and 10 in Zandvoort and Barcelona in doubt.